Krutarth20/Dual-555-With-LED-Fading/README.md

-# Dual NE555 Timer LED Driver PCB
+# Dual NE555 Timer LED PCB

 A compact, 2-layer PCB designed in KiCad featuring a dual NE555 timer circuit configured to drive an 8-LED array with dedicated current balancing and complete ground plane isolation.